-- Deprivation will have occurred if a person relinquishes, or transfers to another person, an income which: - i. he has been receiving or was due to receive and: - ii. would have continued to receive had he not relinquished or transferred it. - It is up to the resident to prove that he no longer has the income.
-If he cannot prove that the income has been disposed of, the local authority should treat the resident as still possessing the actual income.
+Deprivation will have occurred if a person relinquishes, or transfers to another person, an income which:

+- i. they have been receiving or are due to receive and: - ii. would have continued to receive had they not relinquished or transferred it.

+08096 It is up to the resident to prove that they no longer have the income.
+If they cannot prove that the income has been disposed of, the local authority should treat the resident as still possessing the actual income.